3l-d1abl0/issue-tracker/README.md

     ```

 * #### POST localhost:8000/authenticate
-  - authenticate user witht the following data format to issue the access_token
+  - authenticate user with the following data format to issue the access_token
   ```
   {"username":"someUsername", "password":"userpassword"}
   ```